misje/opencti-wazuh-connector/docs/source/required_settings.rst

 Required settings
 ~~~~~~~~~~~~~~~~~

-The following settings **must** be set, as they have no
+The following settings **must** be set, as they have *no default values*.
+If
-default values.
-If you have followed the :ref:`installation
-instructions <installation>`, you should already have the
+you have followed the :ref:`installation instructions <installation>`, you
-necessary users, passwords and tokens ready.
+should already have the necessary users, passwords and tokens ready.

 All required settings are marked *[Required]* in the :ref:`configuration
 reference <config-reference>`.